 - Some dye-free sprinkles for funfetti pancakes are also a fun option for kids!

-Step 3: After mixing the wet ingredients, combine them full with the dry ingredients.
+- Step 3: After mixing the wet ingredients, fully combine them with the dry ingredients.
 Allow batter to rest for 5 minutes before making the pancakes.

-Step 4: Using a ¼ cup measuring cup, fill and scoop batter onto heated skillet/pan forming roughly 3-4" pancakes.
-Once bubbly and edges are set, flip the pancakes, and cook for an additional 1-2 minutes, or until lightly browned.
+- Step 4: Using a ¼ cup measuring cup (or spring-loaded scoop), scoop batter onto a skillet/pan that's been heated over medium heat.
+Once bubbly and edges are set, flip the pancakes, and cook for an additional 1 minute, or until lightly browned.

-- Scoop and level oat flour into the measuring cup, or you'll end up with too much oat flour.
+- Spoon and level oat flour into the measuring cup, or you may end up with too much oat flour.

-- If the batter ends up too thick as you are making the pancakes, add an additional tablespoon or two of milk to slightly thin remaining batter.
+- If the batter ends up too thick as you are making the pancakes (the longer it sits, the thicker it will get), slowly add more milk, 1 tablespoon at a time to thin.

 - Cook over medium heat.
 If the griddle/skillet is too hot they will brown too fast without cooking through.

-There are so many ways to enjoy these gluten-free oat pancakes.
-Serve alongside an easy dairy-free frittata or quiche with sweet potato crust.
+There are so many ways to enjoy these healthy oat flour pancakes.

-As far as topping go, you can enjoy the old-fashioned way with butter and pure maple syrup, or try topping with some of the below:
+And as far as toppings go, you can enjoy the old-fashioned way with butter and pure maple syrup, or try topping with some of the below:

 - Baked or air fried apples